Humans arrive in Russia (Moscow and Me supplement two)

 which would be a major recategorization of hominins.
 He might be right.
 He might be wrong. (‘Or both at the same time.’ – Werner Heisenberg 😼 )

-A few final words on these ancients
+A few final words on these ancients.

 It seems natural to wonder, “What happened to them?”
-If we note the similarities between these adventurous 1.8 million year old hominins and those in Africa where is the evidence that this group continued along a similar evolutionary past?
-One answer might be that the African hominins group faced such different environmental circumstances from the Dminasi group that the former had to adapt to survive while the latter did not.
+If we note the similarities between these adventurous 1,800,000 year old hominins and those in Africa where is the evidence that this group continued along a similar evolutionary past?
+One answer might be that the African hominins group faced such different environmental circumstances from the Dminisi group that the former had to adapt to survive while the latter did not.
 But if this was the case, it seems there should be more recent fossils and perhaps evidence of their gradual extinction and neither has yet been found.

 The website Dmanisi.ge provides a likely solution.

 The sediments at Dmanisi overlie the uneroded Mashavera basalt, which is dated by Argon/Argon to 1.85 million years ago.
 The sedimentary stratigraphy of Dmanisi is divided into two main units A and B, which are each comprised of several sub-layers.
 Stratum A is the latest Olduvai, after which we have the paleomagnetic reversal 1.78 million years ago and Stratum B – earliest Matuyama.
-The lower layer of the stratum B contains a calcareous soil formation with penecontemporaneous precipitation of subsurface groundwater calceretes of 30-40 cm thickness, enveloping buried geologic contacts and higher parts of Mashavera basalt.
+The lower layer of the stratum B contains a calcareous soil formation with penecontemporaneous precipitation of subsurface groundwater calcretes of 30-40 cm thickness, enveloping buried geologic contacts and higher parts of Mashavera basalt.
 These calcretes provide a critical geochronological control over the stratigraphy of the site and the preservations of the lowest layers.

 Volcanic ashes of the stratum A covered the basalt quickly, and contain stone artifacts.
 Stratum B ashes were quickly deposited, burying human fossils along with thousands of animal bones and artifacts.
-The complete sedimentation of the site took less than 10000 years.
+The complete sedimentation of the site took less than 10,000 years.

 In other words, over a relatively short period of time – perhaps as long as 10,000 years or perhaps as brief as a few centuries – volcanoes buried the site in ash creating both an extinction event and an astonishingly well preserved fossil record.